-Within fifteen (15) calendar days from receipt of the request for arbitration, unless a time extension has been requested in writing and approved by the Human Resources Director or designee, the Union shall complete a "Request For Arbitration Panel Form" and submit it to the Human Resources Director or designee who shall sign and submit to the Federal Mediation and Conciliation Service.
+Human Resources Director, the Union shall complete a "Request For Arbitration Panel Form" and submit it to the Human Resources Director who shall sign and submit to the Federal Mediation and Conciliation Service.
 The panel shall be for seven (7) arbitrators, unless the parties can mutually agree on an arbitrator to hear the grievance.
 This panel shall consist of arbitrators residing in Florida unless the parties agree otherwise.
-If the Union does not submit a "Request For Arbitration Panel Form" to the Human Resources Director or designee within said fifteen (15) calendar days, the answer at the previous step shall be binding.
-Both the Human Resources Director or designee and the Union shall have the right to strike two (2) names from the panel.
-Within fifteen (15) calendar days after receipt of the list, the Union shall notify the Human Resources Director or designee in writing requesting a date and time to meet and alternately cross out names on the list.
-Failure of the Union to notify the Human Resources Director or designee in writing within the fifteen (15) days of receipt of the list shall result in the City's Step 3 answer being final and binding.
+If the Union does not submit a "Request For Arbitration Panel Form" to the Human Resources Director within said fifteen (15) calendar days, the answer at the previous step shall be binding.
+Both the Human Resources Director and the Union shall have the right to strike two (2) names from the panel.
+Within fifteen (15) calendar days after receipt of the list, the Union shall notify the Human Resources Director in writing requesting a date and time to meet and alternately cross out names on the list.
+Failure of the Union to notify the Human Resources Director in writing within the fifteen (15) days of receipt of the list shall result in the City's Step 3 answer being final and binding.
 In all cases the party requesting arbitration shall cross out the first name.
 The remaining person shall be the arbitrator.
 The arbitrator shall be notified of his/her selection within five (5) days by a joint letter from the City and the Union requesting that he/she set a time and place, subject to the availability of the City and Union representatives.
-A copy of this article shall be included.
+A copy of this unless a time extension has been requested in writing and approved by the